-Will - interpretation of the will in the event of ambiguities
+Interpretation of the will in cases of ambiguity

 If a will has been drawn up, there can often be ambiguities with regard to its content.
 In particular, if the will was drawn up privately without expert help, the testator's instructions may be jeopardised due to their lack of clarity.